 Drainage basin processes including: weathering, the production of runoff and sediment, sediment tracing, sediment budgets and denudation histories.
 The processes of river channel changes including sediment transport, hydraulics, hydrology, hydraulic geometry and channel patterns.
 There will be an emphasis on the application of geomorphic principles to land management.

 Mathematical Methods for Spatial Analysis

 Staff Contact: Mr S. Filan

-Prerequisite: MATH1011 and MATH1021 or MATH1032 or MATH1042 and GEOG1043 or FIBR2201
+Prerequisite: MATH1021 or MATH1032 or MATH1231 or MATH1042 or MATH1241 and GEOG1043 or FIBR2201